Abc-Arbitrage/Zerio/README.md

     registry.AddMapping<PlaceOrderMessage, PlaceOrderMessageSerializer>(messagePool, messagePool);
 ```

-If you provide an allocator, Zerio will use it upon message reception, to get a the instance that will be used for the deserialization.
+If you provide an allocator, Zerio will use it upon message reception, to get the instance that will be used for the deserialization.
 If you provide a releaser, Zerio will use it right after the message handling, that is, the `OnMessageReceived` event invocation.
 If you want to control when the received message need to be released, you can provide an allocator and no releaser; you'll then be in charge of releasing the received message.

 # Internals